 Potter's Violins Instrument Awards

-Thanks to Dan Levitov, Maryland ASTA president, who led the selection committee, assisted by Maryland chapter members Paul Scimonelli, and Matt Horwitz-Lee.
-The next deadline for the program is April 1, 2013.
+Congratulations to these two exceptional winners, and thanks as always to Potter’s Violins for their generosity in supporting this program.
+Special thanks to Dan Levitov, Maryland ASTA, who again led the selection committee, assisted by fellow chapter members Paul Scimonelli, and Matt Horwitz-Lee.
+The next application deadline for this program is April 1, 2016.